Privacy Policy

 Consent to providing information

-By contacting us (via website enquiry, phone, or other written communication such as email), by completing a client consent form, or otherwise engaging in our services, you consent to us and our Psychologists collecting, using and disclosing your information for the purposes specified in this Privacy Policy.
+By contacting us (via website enquiry, phone, or other written communication such as email), by completing a client consent form, or otherwise engaging in our services, you consent to us and our psychologists collecting, using and disclosing your information for the purposes specified in this Privacy Policy.

 Requests for access and correction to client information

 At any stage you may request to see and correct the personal information about you kept on file.
-Your Psychologist may discuss the contents with you and/or give you a copy, subject to the exceptions in the Privacy Act 1988 (Cth).
+Your psychologist may discuss the contents with you and/or give you a copy, subject to the exceptions in the Privacy Act 1988 (Cth).
 If satisfied that personal information is inaccurate, out of date or incomplete, reasonable steps will be taken in the circumstances to ensure that this information is corrected.

-All requests by clients for access to or correction of personal information held about them should be lodged with their Psychologist via their email address at info@peacefulmind.com.au.
+All requests by clients for access to or correction of personal information held about them should be lodged with their psychologist via their email address at info@peacefulmind.com.au.
 These requests will be responded to in writing within 10 days, and an appointment will be made if necessary for clarification purposes.

 Our Website